-the National Natural Science Foundation of China （11933006) and the Frontier Science Research Project （Key Programs） of the Chinese Academy of Sciences （QYZDJ-SSW-SLH018）
+Supported by National Natural Science Foundation of China （11933006）， and the Frontier Science Research Project （Key Programs） of the Chinese Academy of Sciences （QYZDJ-SSW-SLH018）

-Blocked impurity band （BIB） detectors are the start-of-art choice for far infrared astronomical observation.
-Ge：B BIB far infrared detector has been successfully developed using near surface process technique.
-The spectral response covers a wide range from 50 cm^(-1) to 400 cm^(-1).
-At 3.5 K and at 30 mV， the detector exhibits a highly competitive responsivity 21.46 A/W and a highly competitive detectivity of 4.34×10^14 cm?Hz1/2?W-1 at the peak response of 84.9 cm^(-1).
-We have studied the influence of the interfacial barriers on the spectral response.
+Blocked impurity band （BIB） detectors are the state-of-the-art choice for far infrared astronomical observation.
+Ge：B BIB far infrared detector has been successfully developed using near-surface processing techniques.
+The spectral response covers a wide range from 50 cm-1 to 400 cm-1.
+At a temperature of 3.5 K and a working voltage of 30 mV， the detector exhibits a highly competitive responsivity of 21.46 A?W-1 and a highly competitive detectivity of 4.34×1014 cm?Hz1/2?W-1 at the peak response of 84.9 cm-1.
+The influence of the interfacial barriers on the spectral response is investigated.
 A new excitation model that the carriers in the contact regions can be excited over the interfacial barriers is proposed.
-A new method to enhance the relative response intensity of BIB detectors in the low wavenumber region is found.
+Moreover， a new method to enhance the relative response intensity of BIB detectors in the low wavenumber region is found.

 PAN Chang-Yi, MOU Hao, YAO Xiao-Mei, HU Tao, WANG Yu, WANG Chao, DENG Hui-Yong, DAI Ning.
 High performance Ge:B blocked impurity band detector developed using near-surface processing techniques[J].
 Journal of Infrared and Millimeter Waves,2022,41(2):389~394Copy